chingu-voyages/Handbook/README.md

 your Web Development career.
 But, we also want every Chingu here to be just as supportive.

+## Who is Chingu for?

+Chingu is intended to help a variety of different Web Development professionals further their careers by building near real-world experience.
+The kind of experience to help you stand above other job applicants to get noticed.

+Our programs and services are geared to help Web Developers, UI/UX Designers, Data Scientists, and Agile Product Owners & Scrum Masters.

 ## What We Do

 * [Community Standards](./docs/gettingstarted/communitystds.md)